The Mosquito Coast (film): Plot

-The next morning, Allie throws a party for the immigrant workers before telling his family that they're leaving the United States.
+The next morning, Allie throws a party for the immigrant workers before telling his family that they will be leaving the United States.
 On board a Panamanian barge, the family meets Reverend Spellgood, a missionary, his wife, and their daughter, Emily.
 Allie and the Reverend clash due to their opposing religious views.
 When the barge docks in Belize City, the families disembark and go their separate ways.
-From a drunken German, Allie purchases a small village called Jeronimo located in the rainforest along the river.
+From a drunken German, Allie purchases a small village called Jeronimo in the rainforest along the river.

-Mr. Haddy takes Allie and his family upriver to Jeronimo.
-Allie meets the inhabitants and proceeds to start building a new, "advanced" civilization, inventing many new things in the process.
-The locals take kindly to Allie and his family, but Allie's will to build a utopian civilization keeps them working to their limits.
+Mr. Haddy, a boatman, takes Allie and his family upriver to Jeronimo.
+Allie meets the inhabitants and proceeds to build a new, "advanced" civilization, inventing many new things in the process.
+The locals, including Mr. Haddy, take kindly to Allie and his family.
+However, Allie's will to build a utopian civilization keeps them working to their limits.
 Reverend Spellgood arrives to convert Jeronimo's citizens.
-In the process, Allie and Spellgood angrily denounce each other, leading to a permanent schism: Allie believes Spellgood to be a religious zealot; Spellgood believes Allie to be a communist.
-Allie sets to constructing a huge version of "Fat Boy" that can supply the town with ice.
+In the process, Allie and Spellgood angrily denounce each other, leading to a continuing schism: Allie believes Spellgood to be a religious zealot; Spellgood believes Allie to be a communist.
+Allie sets to construct a huge version of "Fat Boy" that can supply the town with ice.
 Upon completing the machine, Allie hears rumors of a native tribe in the mountains that has never seen ice.
 Allie recruits his two sons to carry a load of ice into the jungle to supply the tribe.
-Upon arriving, Allie finds that the load has melted, and that the tribe has already been visited by missionaries.
+Upon arriving, Allie finds that the load has melted and that the tribe has already been visited by missionaries.
+Allie also makes contact with three armed men who are hiding in a nearby hut.

 When Allie returns to Jeronimo, he learns that Spellgood has left with much of the populace, scaring them with stories of God's biblical destruction.
-The near-empty town is visited by three rebels, who demand to use Jeronimo as a base.
+The near-empty town is visited by the armed men from the remote village, who demand to use Jeronimo as a base.
 Allie and his family agree to accommodate them while Allie concocts a plan to be rid of them.
-Set on freezing them to death, Allie bunks the rebels up in the giant ice machine, tells Charlie to lock its only other exit, and activates it.
+Allie first tries to convince them that the camp has been infested with ants.
+When that plan fails, Allie plans on freezing them to death.
+Allie bunks the rebels in the giant ice machine, tells Charlie to lock its only other exit, and activates it.
 The rebels, waking in panic, try to shoot their way out.
 To Allie's horror, the rebels' gunfire sets off an explosion within the machine.
-By the next morning, both the machine and the family's home is in ruins, and chemicals from the destroyed machine have severely polluted the river.
+By the next morning, both the machine and the family's home are in ruins, and chemicals from the destroyed machine have severely polluted the river.